-Mae Tanner, Lawyer and Trainer - Not-for-profit Law Training
+Mae Tanner, Manager of Not-for-profit Law Training & Enterprise and Trainer

 Mae joined Not-for-profit Law as a Lawyer and Trainer in 2016.
 Mae has over ten years’ experience in legal practice – including as a commercial lawyer in Australia and as a legal advisor working internationally with NGOs, government bodies and the United Nations on governance and regulatory issues.
 Mae has a Masters in Human Rights and has been an active volunteer in the not-for-profit sector.
 Previously a board member for a Canberra based international aid organisation, more recently Mae has worked with a global group to establish an association of human rights advocates and activists, and volunteered at the Asylum Seeker Resource Centre’s Human Rights Clinic in Melbourne.

-Kaela Hughes, Lawyer and Trainer - Not-for-profit Law Training
+Rebecca Barber, Senior Lawyer and Trainer - Not-for-profit Law

 Sue Woodward, Head of Not-for-profit Law

-Sue was the driving force behind the establishment NFP Law in 2008 and has returned after three years as the inaugural Director, Policy & Education at the Australian Charities and Not-for-profits Commission.
+Sue was the driving force behind the establishment of Not-for-profit Law in 2008 and has returned after three years as the inaugural Director, Policy & Education at the Australian Charities and Not-for-profits Commission.

-Sue has been involved in researching and advocating on legal and regulatory issues of importance to Australia’s not-for-profit sector for 15 years.
-Sue is a lawyer who has been involved in many community groups and on the board of both start-up and well established charities.
+Sue has been involved in researching and advocating on legal and regulatory issues of importance to Australia’s not-for-profit sector for over 15 years.
+Sue is a lawyer who has been involved in many community groups and on the board of both start-up and well-established charities.

 Merryn was admitted to practice as a solicitor in 2015.
 Prior to joining Justice Connect in 2019, Merryn worked in the areas of Property, Estate Planning and Probate, and Community Associations at Carroll & O’Dea Lawyers.